The Inner Workings of My Breakdown (a Dream)

 I tell her that’s not to mention Jose’s criminal court case, financial stress, our daughter’s ceaseless trauma, Hurricane Helene, and a global pandemic..

-Melanie sighs because she feels the exhaustion as well.
+Melanie sighs because she feels the exhaustion as well, along with so many of our dear friends.

 “How many times have you told me that evil eventually implodes?
 Melanie asks.
-“Because a shadow does not exist without light , the dark shadows of our times will eventually pass as we follow the light, loving God and good.
-So, let’s continue to do that and celebrate the fact we get to watch this shitshow together.”
+“Because a shadow does not exist without light, the dark shadows of our times will eventually pass as we follow the light, what’s really real, loving God and the good of others..
+So, let’s continue to do that and celebrate the fact we get to watch the shitshow together.”

 Next